spruceid/didkit/README.md

 #### Build Images

-The Dockefiles rely on having `ssi` in the root of `didkit` (a symbolic link will not work unfortunately).
+The Dockerfiles rely on having `ssi` in the root of `didkit` (a symbolic link will not work unfortunately).

 Then the images can be built with:
 ```bash